Developing Productive Habits And Cultivating Willpower In Children

 Medically reviewed by April Justice, LICSW

-Updated May 21, 2024by BetterHelp Editorial Team
+Updated December 9th, 2025 by BetterHelp Editorial Team

 Children often have the potential to learn skills and strategies that will enable them to accomplish goals and achieve success, even in the face of challenges.
 As parents, caregivers, and educators, how do we unlock this potential within them?
 The answer largely lies in cultivating a trait that acts as a guiding force, often paving the way for success and fulfillment: willpower.
 Helping your child set achievable goals, establishing consistent routines, and creating opportunities for mastery can be helpful in this pursuit.
 A licensed therapist can further offer insight and guidance through in-person or online therapy.